 I was informed that they would repair it, they didn't know how long it would take and that was all that they would do.
 My problem is I NEVER would have purchased a repair plan!
 I do not want it repaired.
 I want it replaced, which is what I thought I was buying before the employee pulled the 'bait and switch' sales tactic.

 I was FURIOUS, and I still am.
 This is NOT what I was told I was purchasing.
 Target employees are intentionally deceiving customers and essentially stealing from them; they are taking money and offering a product which does not exist and are substituting a repair plan for a replacement plan at a ridiculous cost.
 I NEVER would have purchased this item from Target.
 I would most certainly have purchased the Ipad and replacement plan from Best Buy (located nearly across the street) if the sales person has not deceived me!

 I have made several calls to my local Target Store, to the Warranty Center and to Target Customer Service 800#.
 My son is very upset about his Ipad being broken and I am getting no help from anyone at Target who is willing to do the honorable thing and provide honest service.

-I will shop someplace else.
+Conclusion: I will shop someplace else.
 I have never had good luck at Target and it continues.
 The only reason I went is because I had a gift card.
 Do yourself a favor and shop other places.
-You will find better selection, prices and attitudes.
+You will find better selection, prices, and attitudes.
+Thanks.